MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qiskit.md

 ---
 author: guenp
-description: Learn how to submit Qiskit quantum circuits to Azure Quantum. ms.author: guenp ms.date: 09/22/2021 ms.service: azure-quantum ms.subservice: qdk ms.topic: quickstart
+description: Learn how to submit Qiskit quantum circuits to the Azure Quantum service. ms.author: guenp ms.date: 09/22/2021 ms.service: azure-quantum ms.subservice: qdk ms.topic: quickstart
 no-loc: ['Python', '$$v']
-title: Submit Qiskit quantum circuits to IonQ and Honeywell
+title: Submit Qiskit quantum circuits to Azure Quantum
 zone_pivot_groups: quantum-computing-platforms
 uid: microsoft.quantum.quickstarts.computing.qiskit
 ---

-# Quickstart: Submit a circuit with Qiskit to IonQ and Honeywell
+# Quickstart: Submit a circuit with Qiskit to Azure Quantum

 Learn how to use the `azure-quantum` Python package to submit Qiskit quantum circuits to an IonQ or Honeywell quantum computing target via the Azure Quantum service.
 For more information, see [Quantum circuits](xref:microsoft.quantum.concepts.circuits).